hqdinh/Smarty-Bird/README.md

 # Smarty-Bird
 An extension of my previous Flappy Bird.
-In this version, the Birds will learn to play the game via a neural network trained by a genetic algorithm
+In this version, the Birds will learn to play the game via a neural network trained by a genetic algorithm.
 A few keyboard control options while running:
     ESCAPE = quit game
     UP = double simulation speed